Why are dogs so sick? Why are they suffering from the same diseases humans suffer … diabetes, cancer, allergies, liver disease, leaky gut and more?

-And that’s essentially what your dog is eating if you feed him kibble or canned food.
-A bag of dead food, fortified with fake vitamins and minerals.
-And as long as those vitamins meet the minimum standards set by AAFCO, it’s deemed 100% balanced and complete nutrition.
+And that’s essentially what your dog’s eating if you feed him kibble or canned food … a bag of dead food, fortified with fake vitamins and minerals.
+And as long as those vitamins meet AAFCO’s standards, it’s deemed balanced and complete nutrition.

 AAFCO doesn’t care that your dog is relying on fake Chinese nutrition for his health.
-And nobody seems to care that, historically, this hasn’t worked out so well.
+And nobody seems to care that this hasn’t worked out so well.

-Chinese premixes that contain those synthetic vitamins and minerals have already killed or seriously harmed tens of thousands of dogs and cats.
-It was these Chinese vitamin mixes that were to blame for the massive pet food recalls several years back.
+Premixes with synthetic nutrients have killed or harmed 10s of 1000s of dogs and cats.
+It was these vitamin mixes that were to blame for the massive pet food recalls several years back.

-Despite their terrible track record, pet food manufacturers today are still relying on synthetic vitamins to boost their foods with artificial nutrition …
+Despite their terrible track record … manufacturers still rely on synthetic vitamins to boost food with artificial nutrition.